 Simply put, it’s a raw fish salad.
-For some, like myself, that sounds amazing, because I grew up eating sushi.
-For others, it’s entirely possible that upon reading the words “raw fish salad,” they did that thing ya know, the “eww, gross” face.
+For some, like myself, that sounds amazing because I grew up eating sushi.
+For others, it’s entirely possible that upon reading the words “raw fish salad,” they did the “eww, gross” face.
 If you’re in the nose-turning-up camp, I encourage you to put your preconceived notions aside and give it a try.
 If you’re in the this-sounds-hella-awesome camp well, you’d be right.

 The best way to think of Poke Hut is to imagine it like Chipotle, but much healthier.
 You’ll walk through a line picking out the specific ingredients you’d like in your bowl, or you can pick out preset options on the menu.
-The vibe is natural, yet modern; and vibrant, yet edgy.
-The staff is unbelievably friendly.
+The vibe is natural, yet modern with an unbelievably friendly staff.

 Oh, and let’s not forget about the tea—bubble tea, to be exact.
 In addition to the traditional boba offerings, they have 12+ other drink toppings.
 “One of our specialty teas is the strawberry matcha latte, in which you can see three distinct later of fruit puree, milk, and matcha latte, complemented by strawier jellies on top,” Lin described.